The Bankrate promise

 Americans have been slow to embrace 529 college savings plans, which were introduced in the mid-1990s.
-Just 20 percent of American parents have saved or are planning to save for their own or their children’s education using a 529 plan, according to Edward Jones, an investment advisory.
+Just 20 percent of American parents have saved or are planning to save for their own or their children’s education using a 529 plan, according to a 2021 survey by Edward Jones, an investment advisory.

 A 529 plan allows you to invest in high-return assets, avoid taxes on the capital gains while in the account and then withdraw those earnings tax-free for qualified education expenses.
 Plus, new changes to 529 plans due to the SECURE Act 2.0 make them even more attractive.